0xJarmenKell/sortech/README.md

 ## For testing in your local machine:

-make sure that git is downloaded i your machine then type in your terminal: git clone https://github.com/0xJarmenKell/sortech
+make sure that git is downloaded in your machine then type in your terminal: git clone https://github.com/0xJarmenKell/sortech

 ## Development server